-How to replace graphic resume with a different format.
+How to replace a graphic resume design with a different format

-After taking out logos, special fonts, characters and art, you may look at your resume and think it's a little dull.
-We can change that and come up with a more creative resume without damaging your chances for an interview.
+After taking out logos, special fonts, characters, and art, you may look at your resume and think it's a little dull.
+Never fear, as there are ways to make a more creative resume layout without damaging your chances of landing an interview.

 First look at your main title.
 Your name, targeted position, and contact information should be prominently displayed at the top.
-Play around with the lettering, while keeping the font a basic, common design.
+Play around with the lettering, while keeping the font basic.

-Consider adding a border to the document to help “contain” the content.
+Add a border to the outside of the document to help “contain” the content.

-Job titles and positions look better when formatted with bold or italics.
+Format job titles and positions with bold or italics.

 Use borders and shading to make those areas more attractive.

 Just remember too much will confuse the ATS and hiring manager.